 - He also believes shooting Deathshead would be too good a death for the Nazi - not wanting to rest until he's forced a surrender at knifepoint!

-- Knight In Sour Armor: Under the tough, masculine exterior is a broken, traumatized, incredibly tired man who just wants to be able to stop fighting.
+- Knight in Sour Armor: Under the tough, masculine exterior is a broken, traumatized, incredibly tired man who just wants to be able to stop fighting.
 At times, he's even a Death Seeker because of how much it's all beginning to weigh on him.

 - Lantern Jaw of Justice: A truly massive one.
 Just look at the pictures!
 If he ever runs out of weapons, he could probably just beat Nazis to death with his chin.

 - Lightning Bruiser: In The New Order, B.J. proves to be extremely agile and flexible, despite his considerable physique.
 He can make some impressively long jumps, fit through tight vents, slide under tiny gaps and generally outmaneuver his opponents and the environment.
 He also duel-wields everything (including assault rifles and automatic shotguns), and can tank several dozen enemy bullets before dying on Normal difficulty.
 In fact, with fully upgraded health and max armor he can survive about as many bullets as the prototype supersoldiers from Return to Castle Wolfenstein.